tairosonloa/bachelor_degree_thesis/install/README.md

 ## .bashrc
 Bash configuration file used on the Raspberry Pi computers.
 It coaints a colored prompt, ls colors, and ls aliases

+## default.config
+Example of file with default configuration values, used by the installation script to automatize or speed up the installation process.

 ## .raspi-monitor
 A bash script used by the installation script to automatically switch on/off the monitor of rpi2 and rpi3 accordingly with the laboratory working hours.